-- 1. Create a new subdirectory in the appropriate place in the run/ directory.
-If your test problem uses multiple pieces of physics, put it under the most relevant one. - 2.
-Add an Enzo parameter file, ending in the extension .enzo, for your test problem to that subdirectory. - 3.
+- 1. Create a fork of Enzo. - 2.
+Create a new subdirectory in the appropriate place in the run/directory.
+If your test problem uses multiple pieces of physics, put it under the most relevant one. - 3.
+Add an Enzo parameter file, ending in the extension .enzo, for your test problem to that subdirectory. - 4.
 Add an Enzo test suite parameter file, ending in the extension .enzotest.
-In that file, add any relevant parameters (as described in the run/README file). - 4.
-Create a "gold standard" set of data for your test problem, by running with opt-debug and 64-bit precision for floats and integers.
-Contact Britton Smith (brittonsmith@gmail.com) and arrange to send him this data.
-Please try to minimize the quantity of data generated by your calculation by only writing out data at the end of the calculation, not during the interim (unless evolution of a quantity or quantities is important).

-If you want to examine the output of your test problem for something specific, you can optionally add a script that is indicated by the answer_testing_script parameter.
-Look in the directory run/Hydro/Hydro-3D/RotatingCylinder for an example of how this is done.
+In that file, add any relevant parameters as described above. - 5.
+By default, the final output of any test problem will be tested by comparing the min, max, and mean of a set of fields.
+If you want to have additional tests performed, create a script in the problem type sybdirectory and set the answer_testing_script parameter in the .enzotest file to point to your test script.
+For an example of writing custom tests, see run/Hydro/Hydro-3D/RotatingCylinder/test_rotating_cylinder.py. - 6.
+Submit a Pull Request with your changes and indicate that you have created a new test to be added to the testing suites.